FIRST POSTING -- NOT PLANNED, THEY JUST KINDA HAPPENED

 At this point I thought we might just listen our way through the remainder of the piece, and for this purpose I've dug up some genuinely Russian performances (absent from our A-to-F roster, owing to my relying simply on perfromances I had on hand).

-FOR BACKGROUND ON TCHAIKOVKSY'S SERENADE --
+FOR BACKGROUND ON TCHAIKOVKSY'S SERENADE --TCHAIKOVSKY: Serenade for Strings in C, Op.
+48:

 Maybe I can find something better, or write something, but for now you might try the modest Wikipedia article, or a functional program note by the late Michael Steinberg for the San Francisco Symphony, or a useful descriptive note by Anthony Suter for the Redlands Symphony.